fedorgrab/covid-19-spread/README.md

 The data is provided from [Johns Hopkin University CSSEGISandData](https://github.com/CSSEGISandData/COVID-19)\
 Data is extracted with a help of [Kyle Redelinghuys's API](https://covid19api.com/)\
-The application updates every 12 hours. \
+The application should update every 12 hours. \
+Due to new policies of [Kyle Redelinghuys's API](https://covid19api.com/) (payed subscription) the app does not update itself anymore.\
 Backend application is powered by Flask micro-framework.